Published 14:22 IST, August 9th 2019

 Advertisement

-At same time, Huawei seems confident about its home-grown operating system – in fact, it is going so far as to say that HarmonyOS is faster, smoor (due to presence of a dedicated deterministic latency engine and its light-weight nature in general) and more secure (due to its microkernel design) than Android.
+At the same time, Huawei seems confident about its home-grown operating system – in fact, it is going so far as to say that HarmonyOS is faster, smoother (due to the presence of a dedicated deterministic latency engine and its light-weight nature in general) and more secure (due to its microkernel design) than Android.
 HarmonyOS will be open source (like much of Android is) with its own ARK compiler and it will support existing Android apps, Huawei has confirmed.

 Advertisement